ervinjusufagic/vegas-movies/README.md

 * Searchbar is moving when displaying the results.
 * Fix the date displayed in detailed view.
 * Add feedback when clicking ”Add to favourites” or ”watch later”.
+* Implement check so that you cant add same movies to list
 * Fix how I close the detailed view on homepage.
 * Implement users.